by Dr. Lawrence Wilson

 Propranolol.
 This drug is used to lower blood pressure, reduce thyroid activity and to calm the heart.
 It may interfere with the fiery quality of phosphorus.

-CAUSES FOR A LOW HAIR PHOSPHORUS (IMPAIRED PROTEIN SYNTHESIS) INCLUDE:
+SUMMARY OF CAUSES FOR A LOW HAIR PHOSPHORUS (IMPAIRED PROTEIN SYNTHESIS) INCLUDE:

 1. Not enough dietary protein, or perhaps not enough high quality protein such a meat and eggs.
 For example, living on soy products such as tofu, nuts, seeds or beans can cause this reading as these are all lower quality proteins.
 Other examples are vegan diets, and vegetarian diets.